vippsas/vipps-report-api/api-guide/settlement.md

 ```

 The big difference from the other access methods is that the `cursor`
 *will never become empty*.
-However, once you have read to the end of the feed
+Once you have read to the end of the feed
-and there is no new data available, you will receive the same cursor over again
+and there will be no more data available, you will receive:
+1) the same cursor over again
+2) the `tryLater` field will be set to `true`

+It may or may not be that the `items` list is empty when hitting the
+end of the feed in this manner.
+If you get a response where `tryLater` is true,
-and an empty `items` list.
-In this case, wait for some time (seconds or minutes
+please wait some time (seconds or minutes
-or hours depending on your
-traffic level) and then retry using the same cursor; once new data is available
+or hours depending on your traffic level) and then retry using the same cursor.
-(if only a single capture) it will be returned.
+If `tryLater` is false more data is immediately available if you pass in the provided
+cursor.

 If you poll the endpoint too often, and unless you represent a very high volume
 merchant, you will end up downloading either 0 or 1 entries